Enkdress/LoLVoteSystem/README.md

-# LoLVoteSystem
+# PokemonVoteSystem

-This web app will allow users to have a daily vote for what champ is better than the other
+This is an app that let you vote what pokemon could win in a battle